ept/blog/scaling.md

 The idea of change capture is simple: let the application consume a feed of all writes to the database.
 You could achieve a similar thing if, every time you write something to the database, you also post it to a message queue.
-However, change capture is better because it contains exactly what was committed to the database (avoiding race conditions).
-A good change capture system also allows you to stream through the entire existing dataset, and then switch to consuming real-time updates when it has caught up.
+However, change capture is better because it contains exactly the same data as what was committed to the database (avoiding race conditions).
+A good change capture system also allows you to stream through the entire existing dataset, and then seamlessly switch to consuming real-time updates when it has caught up.

 Consumers of this changelog are decoupled from the app that generates the writes, which gives you great freedom to experiment without fear of bringing down the main site.
 You can use the changelog